Personal Development, Relationships, Self Care, Self Esteem, Self Help

 • pessimistic

-However, this pain can serve as a catalyst for change, and inspire you to take the first step in creating a life based on self confidence, self love, and self-esteem!
+Low self-esteem can cause discord in every area of your life, especially in relationships.
+It can be incredibly painful.
+But this pain can serve as a catalyst for change, and inspire you to take the first step in creating a life based on self-confidence, self-love, and self-esteem.
+Here are five techniques you can use now to raise your self-esteem.

 1. Accept Yourself for Who You Are

-Keep in mind that acceptance doesn’t mean that you don’t want to change.
+Acceptance doesn’t mean that you don’t want to change.
 It simply means that you have a healthy awareness of who you are and that you honestly acknowledge and accept your strengths and weaknesses.

 “The worst loneliness is to not be comfortable with yourself.”